Docusate: Structure and properties

 The structural formula of the docusate anion is R\sO\sC(=O)\sCH(SO3(−))\sCH2\sC(=O)\sO\sR, where R is the 2-ethylhexyl group H3C\s(CH2)3\sC(\sCH2\sCH3)H\sCH2\s.
 The conjugate acid can be described as the twofold carboxylate ester of sulfosuccinic acid with 2-ethylhexanol.

 The compound is a white, wax-like, plastic solid, with an odor suggestive of octyl alcohol.
 It starts to decompose at about 220 °C.

 The solubility of dioctyl sodium sulfosuccinate in water is 14 g/L at 25 °C, increasing to 55 g/L at 70 °C. Solubility is better in less polar solvents: 1:30 in ethanol, 1:1 in chloroform and diethylether, and practically unlimited in petroleum ether (25 °C).
 It also is highly soluble in glycerol, although this is a rather polar solvent.
 It is also highly soluble in xylene, oleic acid, acetone, diacetone alcohol, methanol, isopropanol, 2-butanol, methyl acetate, ethyl acetate, furfurol, and vegetable oils.

 The ester groups are easily cleaved under basic conditions, but are stable against acids.

 Synthesis

-Sodium dioctyl sulfosuccinate can be obtained by treating dioctyl maleate with sodium bisulfite.
-The bisulfite anion adds to the double bond:
+Sodium dioctyl sulfosuccinate can be obtained by treating bis(2-ethylhexyl) maleate with sodium bisulfite.
+The bisulfite anion adds across the alkene of the diester: